Helical Liquids in Semiconductors: Realization of helical edge states

 where $h_{\mu}$ are given in \eref{Eq:BHZ3}.
 As long as there exists a finite bulk gap, we can define the unit vector $\hat{h}_{\sigma} \equiv \vec{h}_{\sigma}/|\vec{h}_{\sigma}|$ with $\vec{h}_{\sigma} = (\sigma h_1, h_2, h_3)$, and express the nonzero ($z$) component of the Berry curvature as

 The Berry phase is obtained upon integrating the curvature over the momentum space.
 For convenience, we define the following quantity as the Berry phase divided by 2$\pi$,

 with the integral over the Brillouin zone.
-It can be shown that the above expression is the winding number, which measures how many times the unit vector $\hat{h}_{\sigma}$ winds around the origin while $(k_x,k_y)$ spanning the Brillouin zone~\cite{Hsu:2011}.
+It can be shown that the above expression is the skyrmion number, which measures how many times the unit vector $\hat{h}_{\sigma}$ covers the unit sphere around the origin while $(k_x,k_y)$ spanning the Brillouin zone~\cite{Hsu:2011}.
 Therefore, it is quantized and cannot be continuously varied unless the vector $\vec{h}_{\sigma}$ shrinks to zero, which would require closing the bulk gap.
-Thus, the winding number is a {\it topological invariant} protected by the bulk gap, in analogy to Thouless-Kohmoto-Nightingale-den Nijs (TKNN) invariant in the integer quantum Hall states~\cite{Thouless:1982}.
+Thus, the integer $N_{\sigma,\pm}$ is a {\it topological invariant} protected by the bulk gap, in analogy to Thouless-Kohmoto-Nightingale-den Nijs (TKNN) invariant in the integer quantum Hall states~\cite{Thouless:1982}.

 As illustrated in \Fref{Fig:winding}, in the normal regime the trajectory of $\hat{h}_{\sigma}$ does not enclose the origin and we have $N_{\sigma,\pm}=0$, whereas in the inverted regime we get a nontrivial value $N_{\sigma,\pm} = \mp \sigma$.
 Assuming that the chemical potential lies within the gap so that the lower band is occupied and the upper band is empty, we evaluate the total Chern number $N$ and the spin Chern number $N_{\rm s} $,